ai-summer-of-code/aisoc-sequel-tracks/README.md

 **Prerequisites:**
 - At least basic knowledge of prompt engineering
 - Working knowledge of Python.
-Experience with Pytorch is a bonus.
+Experience with Pytorch is a plus.
 - Familiarity with LLM APIs such as OpenAI, Gemini, Claude, etc, for prototyping.
-- Previous experience training classical machine learning and deep learning models is a bonus but not compulsory.
+- Previous experience training classical machine learning and deep learning models is a plus but not compulsory.
 - Familiarity with GPUs, CUDA and HuggingFace is a bonus!

 **Delivery Mode**
 - **Online:** Live sessions for ALL participants
 - **In-person:** Bonus physical sessions on Saturdays to be held in Lagos for those interested.
 Venue and schedule TBA.

+**Learning Outcomes:**
+At the end of this track, participants will be equipped with the principles and best practices of training, finetuning and optimizing LLMs for deployment into real-world applications.
+This knowledge is applicable immediately to practical, real-world projects across a wide range of industries and use cases.

 ### Curriculum Structure
 Coming soon!